 Many photography skills will need to come together at the same time, so take a look at our birds in flight section and you'll soon have some great images of them framed and hanging on your wall.

 You don’t have to travel far to do bird photography.
 Sometimes nothing beats a nice cup of coffee whilst photographing birds in your backyard.
 Put out food for birds and attract them to you.
 Setup some natural perches with clean backgrounds.
-Its good practice for when you’re out photographing some of the more exotic birds further afield.
+Its also very good practice for when you’re out photographing some of the more exotic birds further afield.

 This blue tit is waiting for its turn to feed.
 The perch is put there with the food out of shot and nothing behind to appear in the background.